The Imp Site

 Nerus Engineering

 Like everybody else, Nerus' development engineer Frank Webb expected the Imp engine to be improvable.
-Some research proved that solving the Imp's breathing problems would be gratifying.
+Some research indicated that solving the Imp's breathing problems would be gratifying.

 Nerus came up with four different stages of tuning for sporty Imp-owners, the hottest of these was refered to as the J.C. conversion.
 It is claimed to give 42% power increase over standard.
 But it isn't temperamental or intractable.